anarchy-ai/LLM-VM/SERVER_API.md

 ### 🏃‍♀️ Running Standalone

-After you have installed (as above), you now have an anarchy server which provides an completion API (using flask).
+After you have installed it (as above), you now have an anarchy server that provides a completion API (using Flask).

 ```bash
 > cd LLM-VM